johnrsibert/JonzPandemic/index.md

 really technical until we began to understand the immune system in the 20th century.
 Science guided to eradicate smallpox.
 I'm old enough to remember the great fear of polio in the 1950s.
 I know people who where afflicted with polio.
-Science guided us to eradicate polio in many countries.
+Science guided us further to eradicate polio in many countries.
 Measles, mumps, rubella, and more are on the hit list.
 Highly effective Covid-19 vaccines (yes plural!) are here and finding their way into arms.
 We are both cursed and blessed to live in the time of Covid-19.
 The curse is obvious.
 We risk losing family, friends